sipgate/openweathermap-mcp-server/README.md

 ```

 - This script builds the Docker image and runs the container, binding port 8080 on your host to port 3000 in the container.
+- If a `.env` file is present, it will be used to pass the `OWM_API_KEY` into the container automatically.

 ## Tool: get-weather